thomashart17/MagicGlove/README.md

 # MagicGlove ✨
-Magic glove for the blind.
+The Magic Glove is an assistive device for people who are blind or visually impaired.
 Created for Hack Western 9.

 # Our Mission 🏃‍♂‍
 The healthcare industry has an extreme lack of assistive devices in healthcare for people who are blind or visually impaired.
 Thus, we wanted to create a device that is affordable, sleek, and innovative.